Hurricane Melissa: Jamaica

+On December 1, the CAF – Development Bank of Latin America and the Caribbean, the International Monetary Fund, the World Bank, the Caribbean Development Bank and the Inter-American Development Bank jointly announced a support package of up to US$6.7 billion over three years to aid Jamaica's recovery from an estimated total damage of US$8.8 billion.
+Two concerts, Jamaica Strong and Nice Up Jamaica, were hosted in support of Jamaica in December, headlined by several Caribbean singers like Johnny Osbourne.

+Speaking in mid-November at the 2025 United Nations Climate Change Conference, Jamaica's economic growth minister, Matthew Samuda, told delegates, "Hurricane Melissa changed the life of every Jamaican in less than 24 hours."
+He also identified the hurricane as evidence of "the new phase of climate change," and called on the global community to fulfill their commitments to mitigating the worst effects of climate change.
+The Minister of Tourism stated that the nation lost US$62 million in tourism in the first week after the storm.

-On November 10, a small plane bound for a hurricane relief mission in Jamaica crashed in Coral Springs, Florida, shortly after taking off from Fort Lauderdale Executive Airport.
+On November 10, a Beechcraft King Air bound for a hurricane relief mission in Jamaica crashed in Coral Springs, Florida, shortly after taking off from Fort Lauderdale Executive Airport.
 The two occupants of the plane, a Christian missionary and his adult daughter, were killed in the crash.
+Within relief shipments, four firearms were found by the Jamaica Customs Agency, which are under investigation.

+In January 2026, the Jamaican forestry department announced an initiative to plant 300,000 trees to help recovery of forest ecosystems damaged by Melissa.
+The program, known as the "Reforestation, Ecological Enhancement, and Landscape Framework initiative" or RE-LEAF, officially began in March 2026.

 Elsewhere

 The U.S. State Department would later announce it was sending $24 million to help nations affected by Melissa (including Jamaica), with $8.5 million to Haiti, $500,000 to the Bahamas, and $3 million to Cuba in coordination with the Catholic Church.
 Additionally, the United Nations appealed for $74 million on November 5 to help aid those impacted by Melissa in Cuba.
 Three humanitarian flights with supplies from the World Food Programme, United Nations Population Fund, and Caritas Internationalis were orchestrated to deliver supplies to the eastern provinces of Cuba.
+The Pan American Health Organization delivered 23,000 lb of medical supplies to Cuba.
 China sent supplies to Cuba along with 5,000 photovoltaic panels.
 Starlink services were made free for the people of the Bahamas with the goal of helping recovery efforts.
+Japan donated a $1 million to Haiti after Melissa.

+Due to other islands being damaged from Hurricane Melissa, the Dominican Republic saw a burst in tourism later in 2025.
+The Dominican Republic approved of hundreds of flights to manage the surge.